American studies: Imperial American studies

-While the third phase continues "in perpetuity," the imperial appropriation tends to be "gradual, contested (and continues to be contested), and is by nature incomplete."
+While the third phase continues "in perpetuity", the imperial appropriation tends to be "gradual, contested (and continues to be contested), and is by nature incomplete."
 The Americanization of the continent has been described as a cultural engineering project that strives to "isolate residents within constructed spheres of symbols" such that they (eventually, in some cases after several generations) abandon other cultures and identify with the new symbols.
 "The broader intended outcome of these interventions might be described as a common recognition of possession of the land itself."

 Outside the United States

-Following the Second World War and during the Cold War, the US government promoted the study of the United States in several European countries, helping to endow chairs in universities and institutes in American history, politics and literature in the interests of cultural diplomacy.
-Many scholars and governments in Europe also recognized the need to study the US.
-The field has become especially prominent in Britain and Germany.
-The British Association for American Studies was founded in 1955, and is a constituent member of the European Association for American Studies.

-European centers for American studies include the Center for American Studies in Brussels, Belgium, and most notably the John F. Kennedy-Institute for North American Studies in Berlin, Germany.
+European centers for American studies include the British Association for American Studies, the Center for American Studies in Brussels, Belgium, and most notably the John F. Kennedy-Institute for North American Studies in Berlin, Germany.
 Other centers for American studies in Germany include the Bavarian America-Academy, the University of Munich, the Heidelberg Center for American Studies (HCA) and the Center for North American Studies (Zentrum für Nordamerikaforschung or ZENAF) at Goethe University Frankfurt.
 Graduate studies in the field of North American studies can also be undertaken at the University of Cologne, which works together in joint partnership with the North American studies program at the University of Bonn.
 American Studies Leipzig at the University of Leipzig is a center for American studies on the territory of former East Germany.
 Founded in 1992, the Center for American Studies at the University of Southern Denmark now offers a graduate program in American studies.
 In the Netherlands the University of Groningen and the Radboud Universiteit Nijmegen offer a complete undergraduate and graduate program in American studies.
 The University of Amsterdam, the University of Leiden and the University of Utrecht only offer a graduate program in American studies.
 Both the University of Sussex and the University of Nottingham in England offer both a number of postgraduate and undergraduate programs.
 In Sweden, the Swedish Institute for North American Studies at Uppsala University offers a minor in American studies.
 In Slovakia, the University of Presov and Pavol Jozef Safarik University offer a complete undergraduate and graduate program in American studies combined with British studies.
 The Eccles Centre for American Studies at the British Library also offers a range of events and fellowships, as well as promoting the American collections held at the British Library.

-Russia's main center for American studies is the Institute for US and Canadian Studies of the Russian Academy of Sciences, founded in 1967.
+Russia's main center for American studies is the Institute for US and Canadian Studies of the Russian Academy of Sciences.